-Sunderland has a FREE app you can download to monitor your daily activity levels.
-'Step up Sunderland' links to your smart phones health app and records your daily steps.
+Did you know Sunderland has a FREE app you can download to monitor your daily activity levels.
+'Step Up Sunderland' links to your smart phones health app and records your daily steps.
+You will also be able to earn badges, take part in challenges and earn rewards.
+More information can be found at the end of this booklet.